Business Administration Major, B.S.B.A.

 Transfer of Business Course Credits from Other Institutions

-Without regard to a student’s prospective academic major or minor at UNC–Chapel Hill, the Kenan–Flagler Business School will consider for transfer credit business administration courses that meet each of the following six criteria.
+Without regard to a student’s prospective academic major or minor at UNC–Chapel Hill, the UNC Kenan–Flagler Business School will consider for transfer credit business administration courses that meet each of the following six criteria.
 No exceptions are made.

 - For upper-level courses (equivalent to those numbered 400–699 in the Kenan–Flagler undergraduate curriculum), the course was completed at